treedoc/remote-import/README.md

 <a href="https://github.com/treedoc/remote-import"><img alt="GitHub Actions status" src="https://github.com/treedoc/remote-import/workflows/Node%20CI/badge.svg"></a>
 <a href='https://www.npmjs.com/package/remote-import' target="_blank"><img alt="npm" src="https://img.shields.io/npm/v/remote-import"></a>

-# REMOTE-IMPORT
+# REMOTE-IMPORT (REMOTE-RUN)

-Import modules from a URL with a customized module loader.
+Import or run modules from a URL with a customized node module loader.
 It supports remote import in transitive-dependent modules.

 ## Background

-When `Deno` just debuted, I was so excited with the ability to import any modules from a remote URL so that we can get rid of the cumbersome `packages.json` setup and bloated `node-modules` folders.
+When `Deno` just debuted, I was excited with the ability to import any modules from a remote URL so that we can get rid of the cumbersome `packages.json` setup and bloated `node-modules` folders.
 If not because of the NPM ecosystem, I'd completely move to `Deno`.
 Unfortunately, `Deno` is not well integrated with the existing NPM ecosystem.
 I still have to stick with NPM.
-After a bit of research, I build this small library to bring the ability to import any module from a URL.
+After a bit of research, I build this small library/CLI to bring the ability to import or run modules from a URL.
 There're few existing solutions, but non of them satisfy my requirement.
 Most of them support the first level of remote import.
 They won't work if there're remote imports within the imported module.
 This library solved this issue by customizing Node module loader logic.
 It overrides `Module._resolveFilename()`, so that whenever a remote URL is detected, it will download the remote module and cache it to local.

 ## Features
 - Support import with URL start with  `http://` and `https://`